Sam Hou Fai

 Sam Hou Fai (岑浩輝, born May 3, 1962) is a Macau politician and former judge who is currently the Chief Executive of Macau since 2024 and previously served as the 1st President of the Court of Final Appeal of Macau.

 Early life and education

-Sam was born in May 3, 1962 in China and raised in Zhongshan.
+Sam was born on May 3, 1962, in China and raised in Zhongshan.
 After entering university in 1978 he entered law school in 1981 and earned his bachelor's degree in law from Peking University in Mainland China.
 After practicing law in China he moved to Macau in 1986, studied at the University of Coimbra and joined the Public Prosecutions Office of Macau in 1995.
-Sam, alongside important Macanese officials born in Mainland China, including Wong Sio Chak and Cheong Weng Chon, are widely deemed among the 13 officials handpicked by Beijing to be nurtured to become the future governing team for the city.
+Sam, alongside important Macau officials born in mainland China, including Wong Sio Chak and Cheong Weng Chon, are widely deemed among the 13 officials handpicked by Beijing to be nurtured to become the future governing team for the city.

 Legal career

 In 1997, Sam became a judge at the Court of First Instance and was later elected as member of the Council of Justice.

 On December 20, 1999, he was appointed by the Chief Executive as the President of the Court of Final Appeal.
 He also holds the positions of President of the Council of the Judicial Magistrates, Member of the Independent Commission on the Recommendation of Judges, Member of the Working Committee on Regional Legal Assistance and International Mutual Legal Assistance and Honorable Chairman of the Macao Basic Law Promotional Association.
 During his tenure he served as the presiding judge for Ao Man Long's corruption case.